k1w1sp4c3m/k1w1sp4c3m.github.io/_posts/2023-09-26-Creating-k1w1sp4c3m.md

 Github reduces password length to 72, how insecure!
 (Though it would still take billions of years with current (2023) hardware).

-Then we follow the step of [this article](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html) to make this page appear as my first article.
+Then we follow the step of [this article](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html) to make this page appear as our first article.

 We have this nice result, so that's all for today, Thank you for reading and have a great & safe day!